Dalek One Shoulders - The Walk-In Dalek at Llangollen

 Fate Unknown.
 After the second Dalek serial was recorded, two props were returned to the children's charity Dr Barnardo's as per their agreement with the BBC.
 One wasn't the original prop that had been donated and borrowed back, but no doubt the charity had little care as long as they could continue their publicity work and money-raising.

-The last available photographs of the two Barnardo's Daleks together were taken at a Christmas party in Hemel Hempstead in 1964.
-The Pitsea Street home closed in 1967 and there were tales of one prop remaining in the grounds for a short time after the closure.
-The prop then vanished and it remains unclear whether they were junked, relocated as part of the charity's move, or spirited away by persons unknown. |
+There are several photos from the 1960s showing that the two Daleks travelled the country entertaining children in such places as Thanet and Street in Somerset.
+The Stepney Causeway home closed in 1969 and there were tales of one prop remaining in the grounds for a short time after the closure.
+The prop then vanished and it remains unclear whether they were junked, relocated as part of the charity’s move, or spirited away by persons unknown.

 Dalek Five